-CSM may offer financial planning and investment advisory services for individuals, high net worth individuals, trusts, endowments, small businesses, and benefit plans.
+CSM may offer financial planning and investment advisory services for individuals, high net worth individuals, trusts, endowments, smallbusinesses, and benefit plans.
 Our typical clients are those who are experienced and comfortable with saving and investing for their retirement and their family's future, board members and/or trustees acting on behalf of the trust or organization they represent, or business owners looking for an advisory group to assist them in making prudent investment decisions for their benefit plans.
+For more information about minimum account opening requirements, please refer to the Wrap Fee Program brochure of the Program Sponsor (CSM or RJA).